demisto/content/Integrations/FeedTAXII/FeedTAXII_description.md

-TAXII Feed integration is a TAXII client built to ingest indicators from TAXII feeds.
+TAXII Feed integration is a TAXII client that is built to ingest indicators from TAXII feeds.
 The integration will fetch new indicators after they are published.

+# Connect the TAXII Feed Integration to a TAXII Server
-In order to connect it to a TAXII server you'll need to configure the following parameters:
+To connect the TAXII Feed integration to a TAXII server you'll need to configure the following parameters.
 * **Discovery Service** - Available TAXII services and their use can be communicated via the TAXII Discovery Service.
 The Discovery Service provides a requester with a list of TAXII Services and how these Services can be invoked.
 * **Collection** - A Collection is an interface to a logical repository of CTI objects provided by a TAXII Server.
 This will usually be the feed name.
 * **Username/Passowrd** (Optional) - Username and Password for TAXII servers that require basic authentication.